-The locations simulated in this scenario consist of a shower area, a locker room and bathroom, and the main building.
+The locations simulated in this scenario consist of a bathroom and the main building.
 Table 2 shows the 50th and 95th percentile time-weighted average exposure concentrations in each of these locations.
 Similar to the statistics reported in Table 1, the values in the 50th and 95th percentile columns represent statistics for each value individually and do not correspond with the CTE and RME results from the Quick Summary section.

-The exposure from taking a shower and being in the locker room can be much higher (but for shorter periods) than the exposure from being in the main building.
-Knowledge of this brief exposure to high levels in the shower and locker room might be useful when evaluating whether harmful effects might be possible from acute exposure to high concentrations.
+The exposure from being in the bathroom can be much higher (but for shorter periods) than the exposure from being in the main building.
+Knowledge of this brief exposure to high levels in the bathroom might be useful when evaluating whether harmful effects might be possible from acute exposure to high concentrations.
 This acute exposure to high levels might be particularly important for irritant chemicals, such as formaldehyde, 2-butanone, and acetone.
 Some irritants, however, cannot be run using the model because parameters are lacking.
 Health assessors should evaluate this acute exposure duration if the acute EMEG is exceeded.
 More information about evaluating acute exposure can be found in ATSDR's Guidance for Evaluating Inhalation and Dermal Exposure Using the SHOWER Model (ATSDR 2024a).
 Health assessors should consult with the Associate Director of Science (ADS) when evaluating brief exposure to high levels.